knight6700/knight6700/README.md

 <br />

-hi, i'm Mahmoud Fares, IOS Developer, my current team focuses on software customizing, I had experience with iOS developing by using Swift 5 and Objective C, creating unique and moder
+I'm Mahmoud Fares, IOS Developer, my current team focuses on software customizing, I had experience with iOS developing by using Swift 5 and Objective C, creating unique and moder

 i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.